zubaidrasool007/universities-hub/README.md

 - universities: http://universities.hipolabs.com
 We have listed universities across the country with its official websites and states.

-# The tools used mainly to design and Develop
+# The tools used mainly to design and develop
 - HttpModule
 - Stand Alone Components
 - Angular Material